Employee RSI from an Employer's Perspective

 What's the bottom line?

-Research suggests that for every $1 invested in ergonomics intervention strategy (e.g. RSI prevention), there is a return of $17.80 (Buckle 1999 cited by RSIA).
+Research suggests that for every $1 invested in ergonomics intervention strategy (e.g. RSI prevention), there is a return of $17.80 (Buckle and Devereux (1999)).

 Organisations which employ strategies to improve work place economics have found that musculo-skeletal disorders resulting in lost work time are 3 times less likely to occur.
 (Schneider 1998 cited by RSIA).

-The conclusions from both these studies is that investing in RSI prevention makes good economic sense.
+The conclusions from all these studies is that investing in RSI prevention makes good economic sense.

 If you have employees who regularly use computers you should be aware of the risk of your employees developing RSI and take reasonable steps to prevent it.